 Whether working remotely or not, check up on your team.
 Drop them a message, video-call or meet them for lunch.
 Forming genuine bonds between employer and employee will create a really motivated team as they will want to do what’s best for the company.

 We all have busy lives and sometimes our outside commitments clash with our work.
 As an employer, offer employees time off for appointments, childcare or sickness, as well as offering breaks for wellbeing, such as a walk for a screen-break.
 If employees feel looked after they will simultaneously work harder for a company they feel positive about.

 A holistic approach must be taken when creating a great working environment.
-The little things certainty add up, so here’s a few smaller actions which create the bigger picture of a motivated team.
+The little things certainly add up, so here’s a few smaller actions which create the bigger picture of a motivated team: